23Vatsal/Django-App/README.md

 # Django-App
-Learning Django by making a Polls App
+This is a Polls App made using Django.